bhavindewani99/bhavindewani99/README.md

 Hi 👋, I'm Bhavin Devani!

 - 💻 Enthusiastic software developer with 2 years of experience at Infosys.
-Specialized in full-stack development and microservices architecture during that time.
+Specialized in full-stack development and microservices architecture.

 - 📚 Currently pursuing Masters in Computer Science at Santa Clara University, CA, USA